QuentinMaillard/Obsidian-Sapiens_Framework/README.md

 👉 *Play around, explore, and don't hesitate a second to send me DM to talk about it or anything else, I'll be glad to chit-chat (twitter link at the bottom)*

-There are three main particularities to this system : the **Foundation** —which is the structure of the framework and its underlying particularities—, the **SAPIENS** structure, and the **Indexing** system — supported by a dewey-like numbering, and the existing.
+There are three main particularities to this system : the **Foundation** —which is the structure of the framework and its underlying particularities—, the **SAPIENS** structure, and the **Indexing** system — supported by a dewey-like numbering.

 ## The Foundation
 In the **Foundation**, a folder or note (except for extras) can be of three types: